 AUDIO: My report for CBS on the trial of a company charged in connection with the 1996 Valujet crash that killed 110 people.

 I would be rewarded for maintaining that relationship when an international custody fight over six-year-old Cuban boy Elian Gonzalez was brewing in 2000 and CBS News Radio Executive Producer Charlie Kaye essentially assured me I could get enough freelance work to more than cover what I was making at WIOD.
-I ended up tripling my salary that year, thanks to the Elian saga stretching out for six months, then the 2000 presidential election being decided by Florida after five weeks of recounts in Miami-Dade, Broward and Palm Beach counties.
+I ended up tripling my salary that year, thanks to the Elian saga stretching out for six months, then the 2000 presidential election being decided by Florida after five weeks of legal challenges and recounts in Miami-Dade, Broward and Palm Beach counties.

 When news would break elsewhere in the region, I would get calls at all hours telling me flight arrangements were being made, get my stuff together and head to the airport.
 Correspondent Peter King in Orlando was the other person CBS News Radio had in the state.
 He told me the importance of always having a to-go packed and ready with a few days worth of clothes and supplies.
-If I got these calls during regular hours, desk assistants would often hand the call over to Kaye who would be so amazingly calm amid major breaking news as he instructed me what to plan on doing.
+If I got these calls during regular hours, desk assistants would often hand the call over to Kaye who would be so amazingly calm amid major breaking news as he instructed me on what to do.

 AUDIO: A montage of my reports for CBS on the 2000 presidential election recount in Florida.